lafcollanternflies/SLF_Temp/README.md

 fluctfig3B: code for figure 3B: fluctuations under a control and WITH temperature effects

-heatmapET: code for figure 3C: heatmap over vatious efforts and temperatures
+heatmapET: code for figure 3C: heatmap over various efforts and temperatures